Yusra-Zafar/python-oop/README.md

 4. **\__mul__ method**
 5. **\__truediv__ method**

-d. **Constructor**: Magic/Special method that gets called/executed when an object of that class is created.
+D. **Constructor**: Magic/Special method that gets called/executed when an object of that class is created.
 Its control is not given to the user.
 All the configuration related tasks that should be done automatically when the software opens, should be written inside the constructor.

-e. **self**: It is the object with which you are working right now.
+E. **self**: It is the object with which you are working right now.
 Jis bhi object k saath aap abhi kaam kr rhe ho, wahi self he.

     class Animal():
     def __init__(self):
         print(id(self))